ik6cgsg/3-Days-of-Vanished-Realm/README.md

 [Unity sdk (minimum version: 5.6) ](https://store.unity.com)

-Open project using your IDEA (preferred [XCode](https://developer.apple.com/xcode/) for Mac Os / [Visual Studio](https://visualstudio.microsoft.com/ru/?rr=https%3A%2F%2Fwww.google.com%2F) for Windows).
+Development environment under C# (preferred [XCode](https://developer.apple.com/xcode/) for Mac Os / [Visual Studio](https://visualstudio.microsoft.com/ru/?rr=https%3A%2F%2Fwww.google.com%2F) for Windows).

 Clone repository:

 $ git clone  https://github.com/ik6cgsg/3-Days-of-Vanished-Realm

-You need to open project with Unity and build project .
+You need to open  projects  folder  with Unity .

+Set compilations preferences, instruction: for [iOs] (https://developers.google.com/vr/develop/unity/get-started-ios) and for Windows you use automatic settings.

+Then click on "Build", and you will get project for developer mode .

+In your development environment open file *.workspace or *.workenvironment.

+Then you need to connect mobile phone and run project.

 # Git workflow